 establishing for winter survival.
 The key to establishment of

-After the first winter survival rates go up considerably.
+After the first winter, survival rates of Bermuda grass go up considerably.

 (5) Allow grass to grow up to 10 inches high before taking the first